distri/packager/packager.coffee.md

     dependencyScripts = (remoteDependencies=[]) ->
       remoteDependencies.map(makeScript).join("\n")

-A standalone JS program for the package.
-Does not use `require` and is only suitable for script style dependencies.

-    program = ({distribution, entryPoint}) ->
-      if main = distribution[entryPoint]
-        return main.content
-      else
-        # TODO: We should emit some kind of user-visible warning
-        console.warn "Entry point #{entryPoint} not found."

-        return ""

 Wraps the given data in a JSONP function wrapper.
 This allows us to host our packages on Github pages and get around any same origin issues by using JSONP.